openbmc/phosphor-power/tools/docs/chassis-status-tool.md

       PDRs from pldmd via D-Bus and sensor values directly over MCTP.
 PLDM properties displayed:
         Availability, Present, Power State, Operational Fault Status

---oem-ibm
-    - Use IBM OEM FRU location codes to match PLDM entities to chassis numbers.
-      Must be used with --pldm.
-When omitted, standard FRU serial numbers are used for matching instead.

 -m, --mctp_eid <INT>
     - MCTP endpoint ID.
 Must be used with --pldm.
 Defaults to 8.